payjoin/nolooking/README.md

 * **MOST LIKELY UNSAFE** does not implement required BIP78 checks
 * **Only works with a LND 0.14** - do **not** attempt to bypass the check - guaranteed loss of funds!
-* To work with an *empty* LND wallet you need to use LND 0.14.2 or the `master` branch while it's unreleased.
+* To work with an *empty* LND wallet you need to use LND 0.14.2
 * Funds in LND or other wallet are not used, so it's not true PayJoin, just abuses the protocol to coordinate PSBT.
 * Unpolished UI
 * No way to inteligently manipulate the amount